jkulozik/UltimateTracker_python/README.md

 # UltimateTracker_python

-Directly read orientation and position data from the VIVE Ultimate Tracker.
+Directly read orientation and position data from the VIVE Ultimate Tracker using Python.
 Only available on Windows.

 ## Pre-requirements
 - Install Steam VR.